feuery/qmapper/propertylisp/project/README.md

 - There's practically no error handling currently.
 If you get to error repl, it's easiest to just restart the server
 - sbcl is a bit dumb and doesn't die on ^C or ^D. The correct way kill the image is command (sb-ext:exit)
 - or if you're not in the error repl, ^C and then (sb-ext:exit)

+## if it breaks
+- If there's an error thrown, (sb-ext:exit) or ^C (sb-ext:exit) and restart should fix the problem
+- If the server starts generating invalid/rubbish c++, invoke `rm *.cpp *.h` in the output-dir and restart the server.